Using diagnostic

 A normal distribution with images of Taylor Swift from each era overlayed.

-• The output is a weak ordering of eras due to error in estimates
+• The output is a weak ordering due to error in estimates

 • Confident Taylor Swift (debut) is the worst